hbecerri/vjj/README.md

 #More options available
 ```

-:heavy_exclamation_mark: The user can configure this code to define a list of years/sample keywords to process (to avoid processing useless samples).
+:information_source: The user can configure this code to define a list of years/sample keywords to process (to avoid processing useless samples).

 :arrow_right: Once all jobs are finished, rerunning the same command will reproduce a config file including only failed jobs.
 Since these jobs likely failed due to memory consumption, it is better to split them in smaller chunks of e.g. 100K events, by adding the additional options `--splitjobs --neventsperjob 100000`.